 Nicotine and tar in cigarettes stain your teeth quickly.
 Even worse, smoking contributes to significantly elevated risks of gum disease and oral cancer.
 Smoking-related stains will quickly degrade the results of teeth whitening to the point that occasional re-dos may be required to push back against encroaching yellowishness.
 If your goal is to maximize your oral health and the brightness and whiteness of your teeth, smoking is inconsistent with that goal.

 Dental clinics near you can produce whiter teeth quickly, comfortably, and safely.
-Keeping those teeth as white as they can possibly be for as long as possible takes commitment by you.
+Keeping those teeth as white as they can possibly be for as long as possible takes commitment from you.
 For help removing stains from your teeth, contact a dentist near you.
 To keep those stains away from your newly whitened teeth, follow these tips.